the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab7_git/_index.md

 ### Join github

-Start by making a github account for yourself.
+*You should have recieved an email inviation to join the ISF GitHub organization.
+If you did not, let a teacher know.*

-You should have recieved an email inviation to join the ISF GitHub organization. **If you did not, let a teacher know.**
+{{< code-action >}} Start by making a github account for yourself.

 - Click on the "Join @the-isf-academy" button in the email from GitHub
 - Enter a username, email address, and password.